- WHO Coalition

 The Shanghai Expo and Convention Center (SECC), located in the Pudong District, is a subsidiary company of Shanghai Exhibition Center (Group) Company Limited (SEG).
 Opened for the 2010 Shanghai Expo, the Expo Centre hosted many celebrations, activities, forums, and VIP events for the Expo.
 In the post-Expo time, the SECC has been converted to a venue for large-scale high-end international conferences.
 With its competitive edge in professional functions of convention, exhibition, event, banquet, entertainment and performance, the Shanghai Expo Centre is a showcase of the international metropolis of Shanghai.

 A variety of hotels ranging from 5 star deluxe to economy category will be available for World Congress participants.
-Assistance with reservations will be provided by the official appointed agency for the Congress, YIWO Business Consulting (Shanghai) Co Ltd. Information on housing procedures and policies will be available soon.

 A Chinese travel visa and valid passport are required documents for entering China.